UTDallasEPICS/UTDesign-Monitor-Dashboard/README.md

 # npm
 npm run dev
 ```

-## Production
-  Build the application for production
-   - npm run build
-  Locally Preview Production build:
-  - npm run preview

-Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.
 ## Interacting with site
-  - Log in via the 'Login' button and use Auth0, after you are invited
+  - Log in via the 'Login' button after you are invited